 In this phase, you earn production income to finance future attacks and strategies.
 Look up your power's national production level (indicated by your control marker) on the national production chart.
 This is the amount of IPC income you have generated.
-Note: On the map, Canada has its own emblem.
-The IPC income generated by Canadian territories is collected by the United Kingdom player.
 In addition, you might have reached your national objectives.
 A power reaching its national objectives is experiencing an uplifting positive effect across the board-higher morale coupled with renewed vigor.
-This awards your economy an extra boost of 2 or more IPCs per turn and is called "bonus income."
+This awards your economy an extra boost of 5 or more IPCs per turn and is called "bonus income."
 However, before you can actually receive any of this income, you must check for any losses incurred by naval attacks against your shipping routes (see below).